 Remington Family Dental provides sedation dentistry to help you feel comfortable in our office and receive the treatments you need without difficulty.
-Our caring dentists are dedicated to helping you feel at ease in our office, and we provide several forms of sedation to help you relieve your dental anxiety and fear so that you can receive your treatments safely and easily.
+Our caring dentists and team are dedicated to helping you feel at ease in our office, and we provide several forms of sedation to help you relieve your dental anxiety and fear so that you can receive your treatments safely and easily.
 When you visit our office for your consultation, we will discuss your sedation options, dental needs and medical history to determine which type of sedation dentistry is most appropriate for you.

 Nitrous Oxide (Laughing Gas)